smritig537/r-swapi-test/README.md

 ## Submission Instructions

-1. **Fork** the provided GitHub repository and push your solution.
+1. Create a **public GitHub repository** for your solution.
 2. Include a short **README** that explains:
    - How to run the project
    - What you implemented (and any bonus features)
    - Any trade-offs or design choices you made
-3. Send us your **GitHub repository link** once completed.
+3. Send us your **GitHub repository link** once you’ve completed the assignment.

 ---